z0rb1n0/pgplex/README.md

 # Project in early develoment.
-At the moment it is a glorified echo server
+At the moment it is a glorified postgres protocol echo server

 # PgPlex

-pgplex is an HA postgresql connection proxy/aggregator/pooler which understand PosgreSQL layer 7 protocol messages and makes connection forwarding decisions based on the inferred session state/settings
+pgplex is an HA postgresql connection proxy/aggregator/pooler which understand PosgreSQL layer 7 protocol messages and makes connection forwarding decisions based on the inferred session state/settings.

-## Planned features
+It is designed to use nothing else than the SQL connection to the backends to perform its activities (sometimes going as far as incapacitating a stray primary DB via SQL with a query).
+No node-to-node SSH required

+## Planned features (will add a checklist with completion indicators soon). _It's going to be a long way..._

+### Attainable with a vanilla PostgreSQL installation and no superuser access (as of 9.6)

 * #### PostgreSQL proxy listener
  * Present any number of postgres clusters as if they were a single one, even across differen versions of the backend.
 This is done by allowing for the target cluster identifier to be encoded in the connection string's DB name,  thereby removing the need to provision a large number of addresses in your client facing network